Pal1795/Store-Sales-Forecasting/README.md

 - Minimal Impact of Normalization/Standardization – Random Forest performed well without extensive scaling.

-- Iterative Modeling Approach – We improved model accuracy by continuously refining feature selection and training strategies.
+- Iterative Modeling Approach – improved model accuracy by continuously refining feature selection and training strategies.

 **Conclusion**

 This project demonstrates how machine learning can effectively forecast store sales.
-By integrating diverse datasets and using Random Forest Regressor, we have achieved a model that is robust, interpretable, and practical for real-world applications.
+By integrating diverse datasets and using Random Forest Regressor I was able achieve a model that is robust, interpretable, and practical for real-world applications.